umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Getting-Started/index-v7.md

 ## Installing an Empty Umbraco

 This guide doesn’t cover the installation of Umbraco – follow the instructions in https://our.umbraco.com/documentation/Installation.

-When you see the first splash screen click **_customize_** – either fill in your MS SQL blank DB credentials or use the CE option – then on the final screen use the “**_No thanks I do not want to use a starter website_**”.
+When you see the first screen click **_customize_**.
+Either fill in your MS SQL blank DB credentials or use the CE option.
+On the final screen use the “**_No thanks I do not want to use a starter website_**”.

 ![Umbraco Installation Splash Screen](images/figure-1-installation-splash-screen.png)